turing-20/pipfi/README.md

-# pipfi README
+# README

-This extension is used to send current file to pipfi.
+This extension is used to send code to pipfi.

+## How to Use:

-Just right click on the File and select send to p.ip.fi .
+1. Right click on the File and select "Send Current File to p.ip.fi " .

+2. Right click on the File and select "Send Selected Code to p.ip.fi ".

 The link is copied to your clipboard.

 If you need to open the link just click on message opened.

+<b> Credits: Jashan and Mayank.